axin233/DL_for_Needle_Detection_Cannulation/README.md

 # Deep Learning for Needle Detection in a Cannulation Simulator
 <!--
 This is the Keras implementation of the paper *Deep Learning for Needle Detection in a Cannulation Simulator*.
-If you build projects based on the code, please cite the paper.
+If you build projects based on the code, please cite the article.
 The BibTeX is:

 ```
 @article{gao2021deep,